NiceTSY/DRP-Wiki/Wiki files/FAQ.md

 No. Just No. No resource in this framework will work without having DRP files, which are stated in the fxmanifest dependencies.

-### Do I need to change to 3306 the port inside externalSQL/DatabaseAPI to connect to MySQL?
+### Do I need to change the 2000 the port inside externalSQL to connect to MySQL?

 No, nein, niet, nada!
-Definitely no, the port inside the two config files is for the two scripts to speak together.
-So they need a non-use port, and it should be the same in both files!
+Definitely no, this port is used by ExternalSQL to speak, and should be different than the port used by MySQL (3306 by default).
+So it needs a non-use port!

 ### When is DRP_WhateverTheScript coming???????